blish-hud/blishhud.com/docs/markers/attributes/guid.md

 :::tip

 When a marker checks to see if it is filtered, by GUID, it checks a table of filtered GUIDs which means that you can intentionally use the same GUID more than once to tie the state of multiple markers together.
+This is an important use case for the [InvertBehavior](invertbehavior) attribute.

 :::